We believe that fashion should be equated with fairness, respect and equality.

-The future of fashion relies on people – the people who make clothes, the farmers who grow the crops for our materials, our employees and our customers.
+Fashion relies on people – the people who make clothes, the farmers who grow the crops for our materials, our employees and our customers.
 We want to have a positive impact on everyone we depend on and for those who depend on us in return.

 Our standards are based on the International Labour Organisation (ILO) conventions and industry best practice.
-In 2019, we launched a new set of policies and guidelines to our suppliers outlining our requirements and expectations relating to social sustainability.
+In 2019, we launched a new set of policies and guidelines to our suppliers outlining our requirements and expectations relating to social responsibility.
 These include our Supplier Code of Conduct, Responsible Sourcing Guide, Modern Slavery Policy and Subcontracting Policy.

 The Modern Slavery Act is a law that was passed in the UK in 2015 to address cases of modern slavery.
 One part of the Act applies to businesses and requires regular reporting as well as greater transparency on what is being done to ensure modern slavery does not exist in operations or supply chains.

 Transparency is key to us in our relationship with external partners.
 We source our materials and products through a carefully selected network of global suppliers, many of which have worked with us since Stella McCartney was founded in 2001.